pablodixs/pablodixs/readme.md

 ## hey there, I'm @pablodixs 🖖😜
 - 👨‍💻 Software Engineering Student at UCB
+- 📚 Front-end Development Student at SENAI
-- 📍 Based in Brasília, Brasil
+- 📍 Based in Brasília, Brazil

 #### my social medias
 <a href="https://www.linkedin.com/in/pablodixs/">